TarunTejaY/Thesis-Work-Faster-RCNN/README.md

 •	Third step is to open colab file and follow the below steps to execute the model and train it.

+•   If you have doubts in executing the colab part, you can access to my .ipynb files uploaded.

 •	Firstly we need to select tensorflow version 1.
 Because the model works fine with the tensorflow 1.
 Follow the below command.

     %tensorflow_version 1.x